cartheur/hp5480a/controller/README.md

 * Ribbon cable
 * 20x male pins and shrouds for the 5480A inputs (size?)

 RPi I/O pins are 3.3V.
 Output pins from an RPi can directly drive TTL inputs, apparently safely.
-Clamp used for output fron the adapter to the RPi.
+Clamp used for output from the adapter to the RPi.